FREE SHIPPING on orders over $75 International: over $250

 Gong Fu Vs Western Tea.
 Conclusion.

-Certain high-quality teas when brewed Gong Fu style can offer us over 15 infusions.
+Certain high-quality teas, when brewed Gong Fu style, can offer us over 15 infusions.
 Of course, that means that the whole tea ceremony can go on for hours on end!
 This is an exceptional practice to enjoy, especially when we have the time for it or when we are in the company of friends.
-For those times, and for the times when we wish to connect to the tea truly — we go with Gong Fu Cha.
+For those times, and for when we wish to connect with the tea truly, we go with Gong Fu Cha.

-However, for the moments when we are slightly more pressed for time, or perhaps at work or on the go, yet still want a delicious and flavorful tea — then we turn to Western-style tea brewing.
+However, when we are slightly more pressed for time, perhaps at work or on the go, yet still want a delicious, flavorful tea, we turn to Western-style tea brewing.
 We genuinely believe there is no right or wrong here, and it all boils down to personal preferences and the situation at hand.